Warsaw University of Life Sciences: Campus

 The campus is located is the southernmost district of Warsaw, Ursynów.
 The campus has a historic part, with an 18th century palace, and a contemporary part where most of the faculty buildings and dormitories are situated.
-On 70-hectare main campus are located 12 dormitories, a modern library, a sports centre (with tennis courts, a sports hall and a swimming pool) a language centre, a veterinary clinic.
+On 70-hectare main campus are located 12 dormitories, a modern library, a sports centre (with tennis courts, a sports hall and a swimming pool) a foreign languages centre, a veterinary clinic.